linode/docs/docs/databases/mysql/back-up-your-mysql-databases.md

     0 1 * * * /usr/bin/mysqldump --all-databases > dump-$( date '+%Y-%m-%d_%H-%M-%S' ).sql -u root -pPASSWORD

-For the example above, use the command `which mysqldump` to confirm the correct path to the command, and be sure to replace `root` with the mysql user you would like to run backups as, and `PASSWORD` with the correct password for that user.
+For the example above, use `which mysqldump` to confirm the correct path to the command, and replace `root` with the mysql user you would like to run backups as, and `PASSWORD` with the correct password for that user.

 {: .note}
 >
-> In the crontab example, you will want to ensure that there is no space between the -P flag, and your password entry.
+> In the crontab example, ensure that there is no space between the -P flag, and your password entry.

 ### Option 2: Create Backups of an Entire DBMS Using Copies of the MySQL Data Directory